Pot of water boiling on a cooktop

 IS COOKING DIFFERENT ON AN INDUCTION COOKTOP?

-There may be an initial learning curve with induction cooking – because the cookware heats up more quickly, you may find that total cook time is reduced.
-Be sure to monitor your food to avoid overcooking.
 Another aspect of induction cooking that sets it apart from traditional counterparts is the use of power levels.
-Induction cooktops can have multiple power levels, which allows you to use the perfect amount of heat for simmering, sauteing, boiling and other cooking techniques.
+Induction cooktops can have multiple power levels, which allows you to use the right amount of heat for simmering, sauteing, boiling and other cooking techniques.

 Another consideration is the type of cookware you use.
-Cookware for induction must be conductive – that is, it must be responsive to electromagnetism in order to work.
-Fans of cast iron or stainless steel can use their pots, pans and dutch ovens on an induction cooktop right away.
-However, items made of copper, aluminum, glass or ceramic are not suitable for induction cooktops.
+Cookware for induction must be conductive—that is, it must be responsive to electromagnetism in order to work.
+Fans of cast iron or stainless steel can often use their pots, pans and Dutch ovens on an induction cooktop right away.

 ARE INDUCTION COOKTOPS EASY TO INSTALL?